-Multiple-visit Elementary School Program for 3rd Through 5th Grade Students: School students participating in Milwaukee Art Museum’s Junior Docent School Program (JDSP) visit the Museum for themed tours over the course of three years, building on concepts and skills around art while engaging with the Milwaukee Art Museum’s Collection.
+Program Overview: Multiple-visit Elementary School Program for 3rd Through 5th Grade Students: School students participating in Milwaukee Art Museum’s Junior Docent School Program (JDSP) visit the Museum for ten themed tours over the course of three years, while engaging with the Museum’s Collection of art.

-JDSP is designed to teach elementary school students vocabulary, history, and interpretation strategies in visual arts.
-The instruction provided assists students in developing awareness and understanding of the visual arts in relation to history and cultures.
-Additionally, students explore and develop various verbal, visual, and critical-thinking skills that can be applied to discussing works of art.
-They also develop a sense of ownership and belonging to a vital cultural institution in their community and encourages their continued attendance to museums in the future.
+The multiple tour experiences assist students in developing awareness and understanding of the visual arts with historical and cultural context.
+Additionally, students expand and practice various verbal, visual, and critical-thinking skills that are applied to discussing works of art.
+They also develop a sense of ownership and belonging to a vital cultural institution in their community and their continued attendance to museums in the future is encouraged.

-• flexible program is implemented in over 50 public, charter, private, and home schools
+- Flexible program is implemented in over 30 public, charter, private, and home schools

 In Year 3 of the program students will:

-For more information email email@example.com or call the Educator for School and Teacher Programs at 414-224-3818.
+For more information, email firstname.lastname@example.org or call the Educator of School and Teacher Programs at 414-224-3818.

-Junior Docent School Programs are supported by Herzfeld Foundation and Daniel M. Soref Charitable Trust.
+Junior Docent School Programs are supported by Herzfeld Foundation, Daniel M. Soref Charitable Trust and We Energies Foundation.